Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

     git push --set-upstream origin new-branch
 ```

 This is dumb.
 If a branch doesn't have an upsteam branch, I always want to create one.
-Setting `autoSetupRemote = true` automatically does this for me.
+Setting `autoSetupRemote = true` automatically creates an upstream banch without having to use special args.
+I'll never encounter this error again.

 ## Conclusion

 [^1]: This is not actually my .gitignore.
 It's pretty close.
-I've rearranged and ommited a few pieces for clarity.
+I've rearranged and ommited a few pieces for privacy and clarity.